 +7 911 929 91 16

-The city of Copenhagen is an unbeatable destination to be explored on foot in spite being the home of grand palaces on numerous islands, everything at comfortable walking distance.
-A guided walk through the modern day fairytale!
+The city of Copenhagen is the perfect destination to be explored on foot!
+Grand palaces on numerous islands and many other sights - everything is at comfortable walking distance.
+A guided walk through the modern fairytale will make your day!

 Tivoli Gardens is a famous amusement park and pleasure garden.
 The park opened on 15 August 1843 and is the second-oldest operating amusement park in the world, after Dyrehavsbakken, also in Denmark.
 From the very start, Tivoli included a variety of attractions: buildings in the exotic style of an imaginary Orient: a theatre, band stands, restaurants and cafés, flower gardens, and mechanical amusement rides such as a merry-go-round and a primitive scenic railway.
 After dark, colored lamps illuminated the gardens.
 On certain evenings, specially designed fireworks could be seen reflected in Tivoli's lake.
 The park is best known for its wooden roller coaster, Rutschebanen, built in 1914, still operating today.